top of page

 13. Awareness Display

-A point-of-purchase (POP) unit designed primarily to educate, not sell.
+POP unit designed primarily to educate, not sell.

 14. Backer Panel